The cruise quays:

 Cruise berth 751 Arendal, Outer Harbour: Directly beside the quay is the impressive 6,000 m² Volvo Museum.
 There is also a cafe and a shop that sells souvenirs, postcards etc. It takes around 20 minutes by taxi or (shuttle) bus into the city center.
 Larger ships over 225 Meter dock here.

-The new central terminal will be at Stigbergskajen in Masthugget.
-The quay and part of the terminal building, the Amerikaskjulet, are currently being restored and will be ready to welcome vessels from spring 2018.
+The new central terminal is at at Stigbergskajen in Masthugget.
+The quay and part of the terminal building, the Amerikaskjulet, has been restored and will be ready to welcome vessels from spring 2018.
 The new name of the terminal, America Cruise Terminal, evokes memories of the terminal’s illustrious past.
 It was over 100 years ago that the first Swedish American Line vessel sailed for the USA from this terminal and this historic quay is now being resurrected as a cruise ship reception center.
 The new terminal is just 2 km from the city center.

 Printable map to take along.